kedro-org/kedro/docs/source/integrations/databricks_deployment_workflow.md

 ## Deploy and run your Kedro project using the workspace UI

-To run your packaged project on Databricks using the workspace UI, perform the following steps:
+To run your packaged project on Databricks, login to your Databricks account and, perform the following steps in the workspace:

 1. **Create a new job**: In the Databricks workspace, navigate to the `Worfklows` tab and click `Create Job`: